-Obama added 10.9 million jobs.
-Were they good?
+How good were the 10.9 million jobs under Obama?

 Related: President Obama is taking credit for creating 15 million jobs

-The disappearing manufacturing jobs have been a hot issue on the campaign trail.
+Disappearing manufacturing jobs have been a dominant issue on the campaign trail.
 Overall, manufacturing jobs have declined 122,000 since February 2009.
 But some blue collar jobs are growing, such as construction.

 The bottom line is: Almost all of the job gains under President Obama have been in so-called service jobs, such as those in Silicon Valley and consulting.
 Others are the low-end jobs, toiling in stores and restaurants.